minaguevara/Ecommerce-REST-API/README.md

 The API will be running on port 3000.
 You can test it using a REST client such as Postman.

 ## Usage
 The API is documented using Swagger.
-You can view the documentation at ---.
+You can find the documentation in this repository as `openapi.json`.

 ## Contributing
 Contributions are welcome!
 Please open a pull request if you have any improvements to make.